Timothy C. Hain, MD. •Page last modified: July 22, 2020

 The bad news in more detail : Dobie (1999) reviewed the 69 randomized controlled trials of tinnitus treatments.
 According to Dr. Dobie, no treatment can yet be considered "well established" in terms of providing replicable long-term reduction of tinnitus impact, in excess of placebo effects.
 Support and counseling are probably helpful as are tricyclic antidepressants in severe cases.
 Benzodiazepines, newer antidepressants and electrical stimulation deserve further study.
 More recently, Hoare et al (2011) reviewed 28 randomized controlled trials.
 They concluded "The efficacy of most interventions for tinnitus benefit remains to be demonstrated conclusively.
 In particular, high-level assessment of the benefit derived from those interventions most commonly used in practice, namely hearing aids, maskers, and tinnitus retraining therapy needs to be performed."
 Antidepressants were the only drug class to show any evidence of potential benefit.

 But don't lose all hope: Dobie made the point that tinnitus is likely multifactorial, and the usual study design is likely not well chosen for this situation.
 A study design where initially an open-label study is performed, followed by a randomized placebo controlled trial might find patient groups that respond to a medication.
 This seems very logical.
+Some hope is offered by the observation that cochlear implants often relieve tinnitus (in persons who are completely deaf).

 If a specific cause for tinnitus is found, then your physician may be able to eliminate the noise.
 Examples of specific causes include medication, tumors, infections, Meniere's disease, TMJ and otosclerosis.
 Tinnitus due to the tensor tympani can be treated by transection of that muscle.
 To find a specific cause it may require a fairly extensive workup including X-rays and blood tests.
 However, even after extensive workup, most causes of tinnitus go undiagnosed.